kajacx/wasm-bridge/README.md

 ## Switching from `wasmtime`

-Simply replace the `wasmtime` dependency and imports with `wasm-bridge`, and you "should" be good to go.
+Simply replace the `wasmtime` dependency and imports with `wasm-bridge`, and you *should* be good to go.

 Most of wasmtime's API is still not implemented, so you will likely run into compile errors when compiling to wasm.

-Create an issue with a code snippet, so I can add the implementation.
+Create an issue with a code snippet describing your use case.

 ## Using `component-model`